 The crux of the story is of course that Buddha attained enlightenment.
 But what does that mean?
 The concept of enlightenment is not easy for adults to grasp, let alone children.
 Practitioners examine and reexamine the subject for the entire journey on the path.
 So we paid special attention to how Buddha’s enlightenment is described.

 For non-Buddhists reading these stories, it’s good to know that the existence of the historical Buddha is not in conflict with other belief systems, except when reincarnation is made a focal point.
-Because many of the families at our school don’t identify as Buddhist, at the Middle Way School we generally stay away from reading the Jataka tales (more on that another time), which are the fanciful tales of the Buddha’s past lives.
+Because many of the families at the school don’t identify as Buddhist, at the Middle Way School teachers generally stay away from reading the Jataka tales (more on that another time), which are the fanciful tales of the Buddha’s past lives.

 There are ways to get around certain material you’re not ready to address.
 We sometimes alter stories slightly in the moment, when there is mention of a wise man, sometimes we say wise person or wise woman.
 And when all the delights in the palace are mentioned, we steer away from gender specific things like “pretty dancing girls and talented men.”
 It’s easy to swap out some of that language to present a more balanced view.

 We have included all the books we felt were worth examining.
 There were a few others that had inaccurate information or heavy agendas that we left off the list.
-But if there is anything you think we should include, please mention it in the comments and we’ll take a look.
-Thanks for reading!

 Prince Siddhartha: The Story Of Buddha